2025 - 05

 Oregon Truffle Tryst Farm is working on establishing a tea crop.
 We will be producing our own variety of tea from our own locally grown and harvested tea plants.
 The diverse biota and aged forest soils in the Oregon Coast Range add their unique flavor and character to our tea, both young and aged.
-A unique micro-climate and pristine Coastal forest soils establish our unique terroir1 and, along with an attempt at 'old world' processing, it is certain to invoke a variety of surprisingly distinctive and pleasant flavors to be savored on any tea tasting occasion.
+A unique micro-climate and pristine Coastal forest soils establish our unique terroir

 Our processes will also include microbial fermentation.
 The best known variety of a similar type of tea is 'Pu-erh' tea originating from the Yunnan Province, whose century’s old traditional process may be roughly emulated for some of our Truffle Tryst tea production.
 Pu-erh tea is used for improving mental alertness and sharp thinking.
-It is also used for reducing high cholesterol2.
+It is also used for reducing high cholesterol

 Our tea leaves are (and hopefully, always will be) hand plucked.
 Right now we have few plants and they are still very young, which makes it relatively easy to hand pluck.
 We will attempt to forego modern automated processing for the sake of speed and profits.
 We would rather attempt to use old techniques such as withering in the sun, firing in a wok, hand rolling, scattering the leaves on mats to dry, manually sorting and picking clean, and possibly steaming and pressing into cakes (or into bamboo which is then heated over a fire).
 Pressed cakes would dry and age in one of our own cellars dug into the Coastal hillside for an indeterminate period of time depending on the tea's aging qualities.